 It depends on when you signed up.
 Those who signed up before May 21, 2017, have a period from after their December statement through their next December statement.
 Those who signed up after May 21, 2017, have 12 months starting on the date of their first statement.

 No, the Chase Sapphire Preferred® Card only has a yearly $50 hotel credit when booking through Chase.

 The Vacationer’s Final Thoughts

-The Chase Sapphire Reserve is a premium travel-focused credit card, and it has a hefty $550 annual fee.
+The card_name is a premium travel credit card, and it has a hefty annual_fees annual fee.
 The $300 annual travel credit essentially brings down the annual fee to $250.
-If you take advantage of the $60 DoorDash statement credit, the annual fee nets out to $190.
+If you take advantage of the $5 monthly DoorDash statement credit, the annual fee nets out to $190 in 2023 and 2024.

-While $190 is still steep, you can more than makeup for the fee by taking advantage of the card’s many benefits, including the $100 Global Entry/TSA PreCheck application fee reimbursement, 3x points on travel and dining, and primary auto collision insurance for rental cars.
+While $190 is still steep, you can more than makeup for the fee by taking advantage of the card’s many benefits, including the up to $100 Global Entry, TSA PreCheck, or NEXUS application fee reimbursement – (see the best credit cards offering Global Entry and TSA PreCheck reimbursement), 3x points per dollar spent on travel and dining, and primary auto collision insurance for rental cars.

 Featured Image by Pexels from Pixabay